MonetDB/MonetDBLite-Java/README.md

 ### Differences between the JDBC MAPI and Embedded connections

 In the original MonetDBLite, some less important features of MonetDB were turned off in order to shrink its size.
-This also means that some features of the MonetDB JDBC driver won't be available in a JDBC Embedded connection at the moment.
+This also means that some features of the MonetDB JDBC driver won't be available in a JDBC Embedded connection.

 * As mentioned before, the authentication scheme is nonexistent in the Embedded connection.
-* [Batch Processing](https://www.tutorialspoint.com/jdbc/jdbc-batch-processing.htm) is not possible in a Embedded connection, due to constraints of MonetDBLite.
 * In the JDBC specification a [Fetch Size](https://docs.oracle.com/cd/A87860_01/doc/java.817/a83724/resltse5.htm) attribute allows to fetch a result set in blocks.
 This feature is favorable in a socket connection (MAPI) where the client and the server might not be in the same machine, thus fetching the results incrementally in blocks.
 However in